apawate/graphsciics/README.md

 # graphsciics
-A Python library for ascii-based graphics, with basic animation support as of version 0.0.2.
+A Python library for ascii-based graphics, with features such as animation and custom shapes as of version 0.0.3.

-Usage:
+A basic program:

 `from graphsciics.graphsciics import *`

 `from graphsciics.animate import *`

+`from graphsciics.custom import *`

 `canvas = Canvas(1, 1)`

+`custom = Custom()`

+`custom.build()` (this will prompt the user and build a custom shape line by line)

 `rect1 = Rectangle(1, 1, Cursor(0, 0))`